ductwork/ductwork.github.io/advanced/configuration.md

   <<: *default
 ```

-The default value is `nil`.
-As such, the method to connect to another database is not called if nothing is configured.
+**Note:** If you use this configuration, you'll need to manually move the generated migration files to the `migration_paths` directory for that database and run migrations.

 ## `job_worker.count`

-This configuration value sets the number of threads that are created for each running pipeline's job worker process.
-These threads are responsible for running the actual job for each step.
-The default is **5**.
+Sets the number of threads created for each running pipeline's job worker process.
+These threads execute the actual job for each step.

+**Default:** 5

 ```yaml
 default: &default